blue-build/modules/modules/akmods/README.md

-# `kmods-installer` Module for Startingpoint
+# `akmods` Module for Startingpoint

-The `kmods-installer` is a tool used for managing and installing kernel modules.
+The `akmods` is a tool used for managing and installing kernel modules.
 It simplifies the installation of kernel modules, improving the capabilities of your system.

 List of all available kernel modules & versions/tags are here: https://github.com/ublue-os/akmods

-To use `kmods-installer` module, specify the akmods tag in Containerfile (line already exists at the 2nd last paragraph, you just need to adjust it):
+To use `akmods` module, specify the akmods tag in Containerfile (line already exists at the 2nd last paragraph, you just need to adjust it):

 `# Starting with Fedora 39, the main image does not contain kmods